-Additional gear that might protect ATV drivers are: over-the ankle boots, gloves, goggles, long-sleeved shirt and long pants (to protect from lacerations).
+Our Syracuse, New York ATV crash lawyers highly recommend additional gear that might protect ATV drivers: over-the ankle boots, gloves, goggles, long-sleeved shirt and long pants (to protect from lacerations).
 But nothing is as important as the helmet!

 The Syracuse ATV injury lawyers of Michaels & Smolak have recovered millions of dollars for clients injured in ATV accidents and for other injuries to cover their medical bills, lost earnings, pain and suffering, and more.
 If you or a loved one has been a victim of an ATV accident, CONTACT US for a free consultation with an experienced lawyer who can inform you of your legal rights and maximize your compensation.